-History and Accrediation
+History and Accreditation

 Caldwell University was founded as Caldwell College, a Catholic liberal arts college, by the Sisters of Saint Dominic under the leadership of Mother M. Joseph Dunn, O.P., with the approval of the Most Rev. Thomas Joseph Walsh, archbishop of Newark, who became its first president.
-Nancy H. Blattner, Ph.D., OPA, became Caldwell College's eighth and current president in July 2009.